mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 Environment variable: `$WEB_EXT_ADB_PORT`

+#### \--adb-remove-old-artifacts

+`web-ext` automatically removes all the temporary files that were written to the target adb device when it does exit.
+This may fail, for example when the device is disconnected before
+`web-ext run` exited.

+Starting from v5.0.0, `web-ext run` will automatically detect and warn the user if old artifacts have been found on the adb device, but it does not automatically remove them by default.

+This flag forces web-ext to automatically remove these discovered artifacts.

+Environment variable: `$WEB_EXT_ADB_REMOVE_OLD_ARTIFACTS`

 #### \--browser-console, -bc

 This opens a [Browser Console](https://developer.mozilla.org/docs/Tools/Browser_Console) on startup,&nbsp;so you can see log messages for your extension.
 Example: